For decades, visitors couldn’t leave County Cork without a trip to the Blarney Stone to earn “the gift of the gab”.

 Indiana will always be my home, but a piece of my heart will always be in Ireland.
 I didn’t realize it while I was in Ireland, but I was growing as a person.
 Since being back in Indiana I have heard numerous times about how different I am.
 The biggest difference has been how much happier I am.
 I smile more and I am more at peace with myself as a person.

 I never would have learned as much about myself if I hadn’t traveled abroad or had such an amazing internship.
 I am beyond thankful to have interned with Learn International and met so many incredible people over the last few months.
 It was a life-changing trip!”

-We’re small, which helps us keep our fees competitive despite the fully customised program we offer each student.
+Our fees competitive despite the fully customised program we offer each student.

 8-week program fee: €5235